 Wealth inequality is also really important to me, although it could be reframed as a sort of sustainability concern of the societal scale.
 I have been seeing charts like this since a young age, and lived to watch these problems keep getting worse.
 Growning up on a small family farm, I've witnessed to how some of the hardest working people in society have been crushed by the unfettered capitalism of our age.
 I hope to be an active and engaged citizen in promoting solutions to help the people suffering the most in society as a result of current economic trends.
 Though I have not begun any projects yet, one area where I believe I could make an impact is in promoting equity in clean energy adoption.
 I intend to work with volunteer organizations, such as Greening Greenfield, to encourage the adoption of economically beneficial clean-energy technologies in nearby low-income communities.

 In the Pipelineby Derek Lowe.
 One awesome quote: We’re surrounded by moving, energy-shifting self-directed hunks of insanely complex nanotechnology, performing functions we don’t completely understand in ways we don’t completely understand.
 I’m talking about your cat, or your houseplant in the window.
 We ourselves are more of the same: a pile of ridiculously complicated interlocking systems that we absolutely don’t really understand -I love to cook (never trust a chemist who can’t cook).
-Linked here are some of my recipes. -My brother is in the army and my sister is studying art. -I love reading -I love protein structure so much that I took up 3D printing to more completely appreciate them. -I like to write poetry.
-You might find them Easter-egged throughout my site. -My favorite author is Isaac Asimov.
+Linked here are some of my recipes. -My brother is in the army and my sister is studying art. -I love reading -I love protein structure so much that I took up 3D printing to more completely appreciate them. -I like to do some creative writing -My favorite author is Isaac Asimov.
 My favorite book is

 The Dark Forestby Cixin Lui. -Kae Tempest, Kid Cudi, and Linkin Park are probably my favorite musicians -This is my favorite painting,